ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

 poem: |-
   A bold little mouse hid in a house
   To shelter from winter’s cold
-  At night on nimble feet
+  At night on nimble feet the
-  the mouse scouted for crumbs to eat
+  mouse did seek tasty crumbs to eat

   One midnight mission, into his vision
   There came a tree, indoors!